typerandom/validator/README.md

 ### Minimum (`min`)

-The lowest that a number or the length of a string can be.
+The lowest boundary of a type.
+I.e. the lowest a number or the length of a string can be.

 #### Examples